-- the development involves the erection, rebuilding or replacement of a building, except: - toilet facilities - small refreshment kiosks - shelters for persons from the sun and weather - picnic facilities - structures required for the playing of games or sports - playground structures - work shed or storage sheds - buildings of a kind prescribed by the regulations. - the development involves the extensions to an existing building greater than 10% of its existing area - □ the location of the development has not been specified in the Plan of Management and the development is likely to be intrusive to nearby residents.
+- toilet facilities

+- small refreshment kiosks

+- shelters for persons from the sun and weather

+- picnic facilities

+- structures required for the playing of games or sports

+- playground structures

+- work shed or storage sheds

+- buildings of a kind prescribed by the regulations.

+□ the location of the development has not been specified in the Plan of Management and the development is likely to be intrusive to nearby residents.